smartDIYs/FABOOL_Laser_Mini_Manual_EN/FABOOL_Laser_Mini_300-230_EN/manual/motor-unit-assembly.md

 ## X-Axis Motor Unit Assembly
 ### Motor Mount Plate X-Axis Mounting
 Mount the motor mount plate X-axis to the stepping motor using four hex socket head cap bolts.
-<small>* Take note of the orientation of the mounted motor mount plate x-axis.
-Ensure that the two small holes are to the bottom right.</small>
+*Take note of the orientation of the mounted motor mount plate x-axis.
+Ensure that the two small holes are to the bottom right.
 <img src="./images/02/mini-300mm_02_01.jpg">

 <img src="./images/02/mini-300mm_02_02.jpg">